 The quality of the partitionings produced by the k-way partitioning algorithm is comparable or better than that produced by the multilevel recursive bisection algorithm for a wide range of graphs.
 The scheme works well for a number of reasons.
 For coarsening heuristics such as HEM and HEM, the edge-cut of the k-way partitioning produced by MLRB on the coarsest graph is usually within a factor of 1.3 of the final edge-cut.
-This happens because the coarsening process creates an excellent smaller replica of the original graph, and MLRB finds a very good k-way partitioning on this small graph.
-A simple k-way refinement scheme such as GR is able to further improve the initial k-way edge-cut because the refinements needed are fairly local in nature.
+This occurs because the coarsening process creates an excellent smaller replica of the original graph, and MLRB finds a very good k-way partitioning on this small graph.
+A simple k-way refinement scheme such as GR is able to further improve the initial k-way edgecut because the refinements needed are fairly local in nature.
 Hence, the extra power of generalized KL schemes (in terms of its capability of look-ahead) is often unnecessary because the refinement needed are fairly local in nature.
-(In our experiments, the look-ahead capability of GKLR refinement was found useful only for one type of graphs.)
-Furthermore, even a simple refinement scheme such as GR is quite capable of moving large portions of graphs across the initial k-way partitioning because the refinement is done in a multi-level context.
-For coarse graphs, even a movement of a single vertex at the partition boundary is equivalent to moving a large number of vertices in the
+(In our experiments, the lookahead capability of GKLR refinement was found useful only for one type of graph.)
+Furthermore, even a simple refinement scheme such as GR is quite capable of moving large portions of graphs across the initial k-way partitioning because the refinement is done in a multilevel context.
+For coarse graphs, even a movement of a single vertex at the partition boundary is equivalent to moving a large number of vertices in the original graph.
+In fact, as discussed in [16], even for MLRB, many simpler variations of the KL refinement algorithm result in equally effective refinement scheme due to the same reason.